 - 1. Prevention

 - a.
+One piece IOLs contraindicated for sulcus placement

-Secure implantation (early, rigid anterior chamber intraocular lens (AC IOL)) designs were associated with precise sizing requirements and UGH syndrome)
+- Secure implantation of ACIOLs: early, rigid AC IOL designs were associated with precise sizing requirements

-- b.
-However, modern flexible AC IOLs with open-loop design and footplates free of fixation holes can be used to achieve excellent results in selected cases
+- Modern flexible AC IOLs with open-loop design and footplates free of fixation holes can be used to achieve excellent results in selected cases

 - 2. Management

 - a.
 Anti-inflammatory agents

-- b.
-Topical glaucoma medications
+- Topical glaucoma medications

-- c.
-IOL repositioning or exchange
+- IOL repositioning or exchange